spyridon97/vtk-external-facelist-evaluation/README.md

 1. memory-footprint: The memory footprint of the algorithms.
 2. cpu-time: The CPU time of all algorithms with regular connections and 1 thread, of parallel algorithms with regular and randomized connections using max number of threads.
-3. hash-performance: The face hash distributions of the hash functions, and the cache misses for each vtk-m algorithm with regular connections using different hash functions and max number of threads.
+3. hash-performance: The face hash distributions of the hash functions, and the cache misses for each Viskores algorithm with regular connections using different hash functions and max number of threads.
 4. speed-up: The speed-up of the parallel algorithms with regular connections using max number of threads.
-5. gpu-time: The GPU time of the vtkm algorithms with regular and randomized connections.
+5. gpu-time: The GPU time of the viskores algorithms with regular and randomized connections.